MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### ChangeLED
 Changes the color of the LED light behind the logo on Misty's torso.

-Arguments:
+Arguments
 * Red (byte) - A value between 0 and 255 specifying the red RGB color.
 * Green (byte) - A value between 0 and 255 specifying the green RGB color.
 * Blue (byte) - A value between 0 and 255 specifying the blue RGB color.

-Returns:
+Returns
-* Success (boolean) - Returns true if there are no errors related to this call.
-Otherwise, false.
+* Success (boolean) - Returns `true` if there are no errors related to this call.
+Otherwise, `false`.

 ### SetNetworkConnection
 Connects Misty to a specified WiFi source.

-Arguments:
+Arguments
 * NetworkName (string) - The WiFi network name (SSID).
 * Password (string) - The WiFi network password.

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ## Beta - Images & Display